Juagaleanosa/Applying-the-ethics-of-AI-a-systematic-review-of-tools-for-developing-and-assessing-AI-based-system/README.md

 # Ethical-I.A-Paper
- This repository contain the documentation by titles from the ethical for the artificial intelligence, files in md extension, which is possible visualice in software Markdown, for example Osdidian.
-The material join the peper for the review article public in the Springer magazine (Put the link)
+  This repository contains documentation by titles of ethics for artificial intelligence, files in md extension, which is possible to view in Markdown software, e.g. Osdidian.
+The material contributes to the peper for the open review article in the journal Springer entitled ([Applying the ethics of AI: a systematic review of tools for developing and assessing AI-based systems](https://link.springer.com/article/10.1007/s10462-024-10740-3))